+Security Administration

-Security Administration CRIM-109 3 hours This course may be taught in three sessions.
+This course may be taught in three sessions.
 A student may enroll in any or all of the separate sessions.
 Organization and management of governmental, proprietary and industrial security systems, external and internal loss control, fire control, employee identification, television and other mechanical and scientific aids, security and safety surveys, government security procedure where government interests are involved.